 The UMKC School of Nursing and Health Studies, via nationally recognized undergraduate and graduate programs, will lead in the preparation of health professionals who enhance practice, education, and research and promote life-long learning.

-Faculty and staff of the School of Nursing and Health Studies pledge their commitment to the UMKC Values, ANA Code of Ethics, Scope and Standards of Practice and Social Policy Statement.
+Faculty and staff of the School of Nursing and Health Studies pledge their commitment to the UMKC Values (PDF), ANA Code of Ethics, Scope and Standards of Practice and Social Policy Statement.

 - Create respectful, diverse, inclusive, and dynamic campus and virtual learning communities that prepare nurses and health professionals to the interdisciplinary roles they will assume.

 - Build the health professional workforce through established and innovative teaching strategies and technologies that enhance student success